-RMS Scotia Collection
+RMS Scotia Archival Collection

 Scotia (1862) Cunard Line

 Built by Robert Napier & Sons, Glasgow, Scotland.
 Tonnage: 3,871.
 Dimensions: 379'x 47' (400' o.l.).
-Paddle-wheels, 13 1/2 knots.
+Propulsion: Paddle-wheels, 13 1/2 knots.
 Side lever engines.
-Two masts and two funnels.
+Masts and Funnels: Two masts and two funnels.
 Note: The last Cunard paddle-wheel steamer.
 Her 4,000 indicated horse-power engines were capable of driving the ship at 14 knots.
 This was the greatest power by paddle-wheel engines of trans-Atlantic steamships, also, could maintain the highest average speed.
 Speed Records: In December 1863 she made the Queenstown to New York passage in the record breaking time of 8 days and 3 hours.
 In June 1864 she attained an average speed of 14.54 knots for the Atlantic crossing.
 Final Voyage: Made her final Liverpool-New York voyage, May 29, 1876.
 Fate: Sold in 1878.
 As the converted twin-screw cable laying vessel, she was wrecked off Guam in March 1904.

 The Story of the Cunard Line - 1902